 Below: Finally finished!
 Only the duck tape was holding the branch in place here!
 The here still thin and young branch you see beneath the cut will play an important part in my design of the original tree!
 But that is another story!

-Below: Just before the marcot is planted into it’s new temporary home.
+Below: Just before the marcot is planted into its new temporary home.
 Just look at all those strong new roots!
 I could not be happier!

 February 2017: Like every year Tony visited my house the day after the Noelanders trophy before he sails off to the UK again.
 We drink, eat, talk Bonsai and gossip like an old woman!
-And of course he wanted to see my trees and the Prunus I promised him 2 years ago! 🙂 He liked it a lot and wanted to take it home that same day!
-But I convinced him that it would be better to leave it for a other year in my garden so that the roots would be able to grow even stronger!
-That way the bumpy rite home could not harm the health of this new tree!
-But next February in 2018 when he visits my house again it will be his!
+And of course, he wanted to see my trees and the Prunus I promised him 2 years ago! 🙂 He liked it a lot and wanted to take it home that same day!
+But I convinced him that it would be better to leave it for another year in my garden so that the roots would be able to grow even stronger!
+That way the bumpy ride home could not harm the health of this new tree!
+But next February 2018 when he visits my house again it will be his!
 And I think that the next couple of pictures that I shot a few days ago of this new tree and future Bonsai in full bloom, will show just why I’m sure that he will!!